 - Once the scan is complete, click Run to confirm you want to get rid of junk and optimize your Mac.

-Now your Mac should be clear and performing better than it has in a long time.
-After months and years, your Mac accumulates a lot of systems junk, apps and folders that really aren't needed.
+Now, your Mac should be junk- and malware-free and performing better than it has in a long time.
+After months and years, your Mac accumulates a lot of systems junk, apps, and folders that really aren’t needed.
 These reduce performance and speed and can make it difficult to update to a new operating system.

 With these cleared out, it’s worth trying the update again.